 The Humble Village believes that when you help, educate, and empower families you bless humanity.
 They focus on educating and empowering women who they see as the key to changing their families’ lives.
 We work with indigenous families of Mayan descent (the Q’eqchi’s) living in the highlands of Guatemala in extreme poverty.
 We help by providing them with drastically needed nourishment, health care training and services, and education leading to stability and the opportunity to pull themselves out of poverty.
 Families are taught simple, sustainable methods through education and training,

-HOW NARU AND HUMBLE VILLAGE ARE HELPING
+WHAT NARU AND HUMBLE VILLAGE HAVE ACCOMPLISHED

 6000 - Approximate number of villagers served